ntk148v/ntk148v.github.io/content/posts/golang-async.md

 comment: true
 ---

-{{< quote danger >}}
-This article is Golang version of [Asynchronous programming with async and await guideline](https://learn.microsoft.com/en-us/dotnet/csharp/asynchronous-programming/).
+> This article is Golang version of [Asynchronous programming with async and await guideline](https://learn.microsoft.com/en-us/dotnet/csharp/asynchronous-programming/).
 They did really good job to demonstrate how asynchronous programming looks like.
+>

-You can find source code [here](https://github.com/ntk148v/testing/tree/master/golang/breakfast).
+> You can find source code [here](https://github.com/ntk148v/testing/tree/master/golang/breakfast).
-{{< /quote >}}

 Throughout this article, we'll write the instructions to make a breakfast.